Guide to Different Types of FHA Loans

 Plus, there's no upfront payment required, and it falls within the FHA loan limits.

-The Indian Home Loan Guarantee Program (Section 184) loan is specifically designed to assist Native American individuals and families in purchasing a home.
+The Indian Home Loan Guarantee Program (Section 184) loan is specifically designed to assist Native American individuals and families purchase a home.
 With this government-insured loan program, eligible homebuyers can access various loan options.

 Here are five essential features of the Section 184 loan: